- Cons of bankruptcy

-- In most cases, the official receiver will control all your finances during the application process and then, if you are made bankrupt, after that too.
+- In most cases, the official receiver will control all your finances during the application process and, if you’re made bankrupt, after that too.

-- The upside is that you are then protected from your creditors, who can only pursue you for money through the receiver.
+- The upside is that you’re then protected from your creditors who can only pursue you for money through the receiver.

-- But, be warned, the receiver’s job is also to look for any signs of criminal activity, which could have led to your bankruptcy.
+- Bear in mind the receiver’s job is also to look for any signs of criminal activity which could’ve led to your bankruptcy.

-- If you owe more than you own, the only things you’ll be allowed to keep are some basic household items and any tools you need in order to work.
+- In a situation where you owe more than you own, the only things you can keep are some basic household items and any tools you need to work.

 - If you own your home, the official receiver can sell it off to go towards paying your debts.
-If you have a mortgage and can’t meet the payments, the lender may repossess your home.
-If you are endanger of that happening, please read our piece on home repossession.
+In case you have a mortgage and can’t meet the payments, the lender may repossess your home.
+If you’re in danger of that happening, you might want to read our piece on home repossession.

-- If you have any income over and above what’s necessary to live on, you’ll have to hand that over too for the next year (and possibly for up to three years after your discharge from bankruptcy if an “Income Payments Order” is made against you).
+- If you have any income over and above what’s necessary to live on, you’ll have to hand that over for the next year.
+In fact, this could possibly last for up to three years after your discharge from bankruptcy if an “Income Payments Order” is made against you.

-- You might have to pay part of your debts each month, but that will be based on what you can afford.
-You might like to read more about budgeting to learn about how to cope with these payments.
+- You might have to pay part of your debts each month.
+That will be based on what you can afford.
+Read more about budgeting to learn how to cope with those payments.

-- Most people are made bankrupt for about a year.
-You can get out of it if you pay all your debts and all the fees that go with being made bankrupt or if you prove that the bankruptcy order against you shouldn’t have been made (e.g. because you had already paid the debt in question).
+- For most people, bankruptcy lasts for about a year.
+You can get out of it if you pay all your debts and all the fees that go with being made bankrupt.
+Alternatively, you’ll need to prove that the bankruptcy order against you shouldn’t have been made; for instance, because you had already paid the debt in question.

-- But, if you are found to have been dishonest, reckless or blameworthy, you will be slapped with a Bankruptcy Restriction Order, which has many of the same restrictions of bankruptcy, and can last for up to 15 years.
+- But, if there’s evidence you’ve been dishonest, reckless or blameworthy, you’ll be slapped with a Bankruptcy Restriction Order.
+It has many of the same restrictions of bankruptcy and can last for up to 15 years.

-A creditor to whom you owe more than £750 (or two or more who are owed between them more than £750) needs to show that you do not appear able to pay the debt, or have no reasonable prospect of doing so to petition for your bankruptcy.
-A common way for a creditor to show this is to send you what is called a “statutory demand”.
-This is a letter that makes a formal demand for the sum you owe.
-Failure to pay that sum as requested in the statutory demand within three weeks of receiving the demand means that the court will view that you appear unable to pay the debt.
+A creditor to whom you owe more than £5000 needs to show that you do not appear able to pay the debt or have no reasonable prospect of doing so to petition for your bankruptcy.
+A common way for a creditor to prove this is to send you a “statutory demand”.
+It’s a letter with a formal demand for the sum you owe.
+If you don’t comply within 21 days of receiving it, the court will view that you appear unable to pay the debt.